-Community trademark may be licensed to third parties.
+European Union Trademark may be licensed to third parties.
 A trademark license should therefore include appropriate provisions dealing with quality control, whereby the licensee provides warranties as to quality and the licensor has rights to inspection and monitoring.

 Critical legal aspects:

 • Granting trademark license to one or more undertakes.

 • Granting trademark license related on some products and services.